-So, what is actually going on here?
-Could it be it is the essential fatty acids in CBD oil which are making us feel better?
+What is actually going on here?
+Is it the essential fatty acids in CBD oil which are making us feel better?
 An increasing amount of evidence is beginning to point to it is the Omega 3 essential fatty acids in CBD oil which are making us feel better and may help to remedy a range of medical conditions.

 However, marine sources such as Fish oil supplements are richer in Omega 3 than CBD oil.
 Maybe this is why the effects of CBD oil are not always long-lasting.

-It is also worthwhile to point out that many people who have started to use CBD oil have never tried using a supplement of Omega 3.
+It is also worthwhile pointing out that many people who have started to use CBD oil have never tried using a supplement of Omega 3.
 What if they did?
 Would they get the same results?
-More than likely they would and they may even be able to improve their health condition.
+More than likely they would and they may improve their health condition more.

-Switching to Omega 3 would also save you money.
+Switching to Omega 3 will save you money.
 CBD oil is expensive.
 Many CBD sellers charge a premium price for the product.

 What Is the Main Difference Between CBD Oil and Fish Oil?